zanadoman/SlayEngineV1/README.md

 ## Common

-### slayEngine* slayNewEngine()\
+### slayEngine* slayNewEngine()
-Creates a new engine instance for you.\
+Creates a new engine instance\
-Arguments: Window title, Window width and height, Number of scenes and number of threads will be used Maximum FPS for slayCapFPS()
+Arguments: window title, window width and height, number of scenes and number of threads will be used, maximum FPS for slayCapFPS()

 ## Control